Do SARS officials actually know the law they are asked to apply?

 SARS' response to the request for a remission is startling, to say the least.
 SARS alleged that the request for remission was invalid, because it did not comply with unspecified sections of the Act.
 Furthermore, the response identified numerous tax periods, in respect of which SARS alleged that “the request for remission could not be presented to the penalty committee, as the capital amount had not been paid”.

-Secondly, and possibly most importantly, SARS simply ignores the taxpayer's allegation that SARS has failed to issue the necessary penalty assessment, as prescribed by Section 214 of the Act.
+Secondly, and possibly most importantly, SARS simply ignores the taxpayer's allegation that SARS had failed to issue the necessary penalty assessment, as prescribed by Section 214 of the Act.

 Thirdly, the response fails to acknowledge that the taxpayer had indeed paid all of the outstanding value-added tax, as reflected in the various returns, together with interest.
-Consequently, SARS reference to capital amounts allegedly unpaid, is very confusing.
+Consequently, SARS reference to capital amounts allegedly unpaid, is completely unfounded.

 The Act confirms that, where SARS decides not to remit a penalty, the taxpayer is entitled to object to that decision.
 However, in this case, SARS has chosen to declare the request invalid, instead of deciding not to remit the penalty.
 Consequently, the taxpayer cannot invoke the objection procedure to challenge SARS' decision that the request is invalid.